paulkrog/paulkrog.github.io/index.md

 I'm a postdoctoral fellow at Harvard advised by [Nada Amin][nada] and [Walter Fontana][walter].
-My primary area of research touches programming languages, logic, and formal methods.
+My primary area of research touches programming languages, logic, and program synthesis.

 <!-- Currently we are exploring ... evolutionary algorithms -->
 <!-- program synthesis. -->